Taman Putra Perdana: Expressways/Highways/Roads

-Bus services
+Public transportation

-Causeway Link (also known as Handal Indah Sdn Bhd) bus 601 goes towards Pasar Seni, Kuala Lumpur via Puchong Utama, Batu 14 Puchong, Bandar Puteri Puchong, Tesco Puchong, IOI Puchong, Bandar Kinrara and Jalan Klang Lama (or Old Klang Road).
+This township is served by stage bus route 601 by Causeway Link (also known as Handal Indah Sdn Bhd) that goes towards Pasar Seni, Kuala Lumpur via Puchong Utama, Batu 14 Puchong, Bandar Puteri Puchong, Tesco Puchong, IOI Puchong, Bandar Kinrara, and Jalan Klang Lama (or Old Klang Road).
 This service was previously operated by RapidKL (until December 2015) and Metrobus (until October 2016).

-Causeway Link bus 503 from Puchong Utama goes to Putrajaya Sentral via Cyberjaya.
+In addition, Causeway Link also operated bus route 503 that went from Puchong Utama to Putrajaya Sentral via Cyberjaya until 2022.
 This route was previously operated by Nadi Putra until September 2017.

-Another alternative is RapidKL bus 600 from Puchong Utama bus hub to Pasar Seni.
-Residents can connect this area through Jalan Puchong-Dengkil or Causeway Link routes 503 and 601.
+However, the Causeway Link bus route 601 in Taman Putra Perdana has limited schedule (with 6 trips per direction daily) and unreliable service quality compared to more common RapidKL bus service, where they serve the Puchong Utama bus hub to Pasar Seni via route 600, but they don't operate in the Sepang district zone of Puchong areas, which includes Putra Perdana and Pulau Meranti, due to bus corridor issues.

+Due to the unreliable nature of bus service availability, most residents prefer to rely on private vehicles or ride-hailing services to get to the nearest LRT or MRT stations as well as to the Puchong Utama bus hub via Jalan Puchong-Dengkil.